lncm/lncm.github.io/src/data/project/custody.md

 [Telegram](https://t.me/btccmai) groups and let us know your thoughts.
 You can also submit a pull request to our [Github repo](https://github.com/lncm/lncm.github.io/blob/source/src/data/project/custody.md).

+## General tips for any custody project

+* **NEVER TRUST A SYSTEM WHICH YOU DON'T UNDERSTAND!** If it's too complicated for you to understand it, it will stab you in the back when you need it most.
+* This also means that you should **never trust a significant quantity of funds to a custody system which you've never used before!** As a rule of thumb: if you haven't had at least one "oh shit, did I just fuck up and lose money?" moment while playing around with a system, you don't understand it well enough to trust it with your funds.
+Start with "custodying" a few Satoshis, then stress-test the system in every conceivable way before you add real money.
+* **Keep it as simple as possible, and no simpler.** Every additional complication--every additional password, every new clever trick you have to know to get the private key, etc--increases the risk that you will not be able to recover your funds...  **EXPONENTIALLY!**.
+That means a tiny increase in complexity can produce a huge additional risk.
+* Listen to Baroque music while you work.
+You'll make fewer mistakes.
+* **Take your time** designing your approach, and **experiment with lots of different things** before you decide to do it one way.
+* Practice helps.
+Custody systems often require you do to things in a certain order and exactly right.
+Doing a run-through once or twice before you set up the "real deal" can be very helpful.

 ## Multi-signature tools